brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

-It's a basic introductory series, but I did have some takeaways: mostly, that programming for dfinity appears to look a lot like traditional programming, and _not_ like Solidity-descendant smart contract programming.
+It's a basic introductory series, but I did have some takeaways: mostly, that programming for Dfinity appears to look a lot like traditional programming, and _not_ like Solidity-descendant smart contract programming.
 Gas was not mentioned at all,
 and I am curious whether that means the programmer doesn't neeed to worry about gas,